 - Let the cookies cool.
 Peanut butter cookies tend to be crumbly, again, thanks to the peanut butter.
 I know it’s hard to not eat them straight out of the oven, but if you let them cool for at least 10 minutes on a cooling rack (this is the set I have), they won’t fall apart on you!

 Yes!
-My husband couldn’t stop eating these cookies and asked me to put the rest in the freezer so he wouldn’t ruin his dinner!
+My husband couldn’t stop eating these oat and peanut butter cookies and asked me to put the rest in the freezer so he wouldn’t ruin his dinner!

-You can freeze peanut butter oatmeal cookies BEFORE you bake them, or after.
+You can store cookies in the freezer BEFORE you bake them, or after.

 This recipe makes 30-35 cookies when you use two tablespoons of dough per cookie (that’s two small scoops).

 You’ll have plenty to freeze if you make a single batch.
-If you are daring, a double batch will keep you stocked for quite some time!
+A double batch will keep you stocked for quite some time!

 - Healthier Sugar Cookies